CoffeePanda0/FedoraEngine/README.md

 # Requirements
 - A C compiler (e.g gcc)
-- SDL2 and SDL_Image libraries
+- SDL2, SDL_TTF and SDL_Image libraries
 - ~~a will to live~~

 # Todo